 A lot of offices are not in a hurry to get rid of their fax machines either... due, Dixie thinks, primarily to the following reasons:

 Do you know how to send a fax using a simple fax machine?
 Dixie still remembers her first job in the office.
 Everybody presumed that anyone could send a fax and never explained to her how to do it...
 And she wanted so much to look savvy and sophisticated that asking for help was out of the question!
 Dixie admits, it was not the easiest time!
-So, to those who are interested Dixie recommends a video about sending a basic fax.
+So, if you are interested Dixie recommends the video below...

 The fax as a piece of business correspondence is a paper document created as a result of the transmission of written or printed words, photographs, drawings or maps by electric signals.
 Faxing involves optical scanning, signal encoding, modulation, signal transmission, demodulation, decoding and copy making.
 Well, Dixie doesn't really want to go into any more detail.
 Who would blame her?